-- B. Additional Resources for Students - 1.
-College Title IX Coordinator
+B. Additional Resources

+1. College Title IX Coordinator

 The College has designated Jon Buse, Vice President for Student Services as the Title IX Coordinator to ensure Title IX compliance for the entire campus.
-Because sexual assault is considered to be a severe form of sexual harassment, an alleged victim may wish to file a sexual harassment complaint with the Title IX Coordinator.
 The Title IX Coordinator is responsible for ensuring a non-discriminatory campus environment that is free from harassment.
-Questions or concerns may be directed to (319) 398-4977 or 307 Mansfield Center, Kirkwood Community College.
+Individuals may obtain information from the Title IX Coordinator about the College's grievance process and may file a formal complaint with the Title IX Coordinator.
+Questions or concerns may be directed to (319)

+398-4977 or 351 Benton Hall, Kirkwood Community College.